hypriot/cluster-lab/README.md

   - Power supply
   - MicroSD card
   - Network cable
 - A network switch that is somehow connected to the Internet.
-Additionally, the switch needs to be able to evaluate IEEE 802.1Q VLAN flags of network packets.
+This network switch shall not filter IEEE 802.1Q VLAN flags out of the network packets.
 NB!
-This features is often also provided by low cost switches.
+This features is often also provided by low costs switches

 You can test this by building a cluster of two nodes.
 On the node you started secondly, execute `ping 192.168.200.1`.
 If this ping fails, but you can login into the first node via SSH, your switch probably cannot evaluate VLAN flags and is therefore not suitable for this cluster lab.